Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 Jlink, or jlink

-, is a tool that generates a custom Java runtime image that contains only the platform modules that are required for your application.
+, is a tool to generate a custom Java runtime image containing only the platform modules that are required for your application.
 This is one of the approaches to create cloud native applications introduced in Java 11.

 The application does not have to be modular, but you need to figure out which modules the application depends on to be able to jlink